 And thus we got to the last stage of our outing–removing the snow shoes.
 Once again, Jon bent down, released the clips on my shoes and helped me step out on the snow.
 He also made sure I got back into the truck without sliding underneath the vehicle.
 (Yes, this happened once.
 Our marriage does not lack excitement.)

-It seems such a simply thing–accepting that everyone needs help with some things.
+It seems such a simple thing–accepting that everyone needs help with some things.
 And yet I still chafe.
 I’ve been spending time lately with a group of visually impaired people who have been walking indoors at a local hospital in Worcester.
 Some of those who have more recently lost their sight resist carrying a white cane that would alert others that they are blind and might be in need of assistance.
 I understand that sentiment.
 The problem is, when help is needed, passersby don’t understand the need, and may not grasp the situation.
 My own unreasonable wish is that others could read my mind, giving me space when I need it, coming alongside to help when necessary.
 But last I checked, mind-reading is still a little known talent.

 And so I write, and share my writing.
 But the truth is, asking for help is still up to me, or you, if and when you need it.
 It does get easier with practice.
-But what I also have learned from my friends who are visually impaired is that all of us have things to teach others, gifts to share.
+But what I also have learned from my friends who are visually impaired is that all of us have things to teach others, and gifts to share.
 May we each slow down enough to enjoy the view, be grateful for help offered, and ready to offer a hand using the gifts we each have.

 Marjorie Turner Hollman